 Despite best efforts to educate and demonstrate 3D printing’s far-reaching capabilities, many people – manufacturers as well as the general public – did not really understand how the technology could be used in the ‘real world’.
 Fascinating?
 Absolutely.
 But truly useful?
 The jury was out for some.

-The coronavirus pandemic means that is all changing.
+The covid-19 pandemic means that is all changing.

 3D printing has been high on the news agenda with companies and individuals coming up with ingenious ways to support the national and international effort, whether that’s by producing face shields, parts for ventilators or swab test kits.

 It really feels like a corner has been turned.

 At Ricoh 3D, we continue to play our part in protecting essential workers by producing comfortable and cost-effective face shields, not just for the NHS but also for businesses considering the measures that will be necessary to keep staff and customers safe as we emerge into the ‘new normal’.
 Here, the true power of 3D printing was in the supply chain – often overlooked – with manufacturers like Ricoh 3D able to switch up production overnight as the Covid-19 pandemic unfolded.